Enhanced Spatial Clustering of Single-Molecule Localizations with Graph Neural Networks: Methods

+MIRO supports an effective one- or few-shot learning paradigm, in which training can be performed using as little as a single representative cluster ($N_{\rm c, tr} = 1$).
+This is possible due to two key factors: (i) the weak conservation of cluster shape and spatial organization, and (ii) a systematic dataset augmentation strategy that promotes generalization across spatial contexts and noise conditions.
+As demonstrated in the results displayed in \TabSingleShot, MIRO achieves reasonable performance when trained with just one annotated cluster.
+An end-to-end example of single-shot training is provided in the GitHub repository \href{https://github.com/DeepTrackAI/MIRO/}{https://github.com/DeepTrackAI/MIRO/}.

+To leverage this data efficiency, MIRO employs an augmentation pipeline that transforms the small set of training clusters ($N_{\rm c, tr}$) into a large number of diverse point clouds ($N_{\rm pc, tr}$) for training.
+Each point cloud is generated by applying a series of transformations to randomly selected clusters, including geometric transformations (rotations, reflections), stochastic perturbations (localization dropout or addition), and spatial jitter (small random displacements).
+These transformed clusters are then randomly placed within a synthetic FOV to generate the final training samples.

+To further mimic realistic imaging conditions, background localizations are added to each point cloud.
+For non-blinking scenarios, background points are sampled from a uniform spatial distribution.
+For blinking scenarios, background is sampled from benchmark data and similarly augmented to reflect variations in localization behavior.

+This approach allows the model to learn a robust, transferable representation from minimal annotated input, significantly reducing the need for extensive labeled training data.
+While the number of clusters and point clouds required depends on shape complexity and density, we found that stable performance could be achieved with small training sets (\TabSingleShot).

-For the benchmark data, training datasets were obtained by selecting all the clusters from three randomly chosen point clouds out of the 50 available.
-The remaining 47 were used for testing.
-A total of $N_{\rm pc, tr} = 2000$ (non-blinking) or $N_{\rm pc, tr} = 1000$ (blinking) point clouds were generated for the training of each scenario.
+For the benchmark scenarios, training datasets were constructed using all clusters from just three randomly selected point clouds out of the 50 available, with the remaining 47 used for testing.
+From the clusters contained in these point clouds, we typically generated $N_{\rm pc, tr} = 1500$ (non-blinking) or $N_{\rm pc, tr} = 1000$ (blinking) augmented training point clouds per scenario.